ryman1/keeweb-wiki/iOS.md

 We advise against using these iOS apps:

-- MiniKeePass: abandoned, has issues
+- MiniKeePass: abandoned, has known issues
 - PassDrop 2: abandoned
 - KeePass: they have simply stolen the name, it's something else